outofcoffee/corebot/README.md

 The cache expiry controls the period of time, in seconds, corebot holds the action configuration in memory after reading it from file.

     EXECUTION_STATUS_TIMEOUT="120"
+    EXECUTION_STATUS_POLL="10"

 The execution status timeout controls the period of time, in seconds, corebot will poll a running job for status updates, after which it gives up.
+You can also control the polling interval, also in seconds.

     SLACK_REPLY_IN_THREAD="true"